1998 ARIA Music Awards

-The 12th Australian Recording Industry Association Music Awards (generally known as the ARIA Music Awards or simply The ARIAs) was held on 20 October 1998 at the Sydney Convention & Exhibition Centre.
+The 12th Australian Recording Industry Association Music Awards (generally known as the ARIA Music Awards or simply the ARIAs) was held on 20 October 1998 at the Capitol Theatre in Sydney.
 Presenters, including Democrats deputy leader Natasha Stott Despoja and former prime minister Gough Whitlam, distributed 29 awards with the big winner Natalie Imbruglia receiving six trophies.

 In addition to previous categories, a new category Best Rock Album, was presented to the Superjesus for Sumo.
-An Outstanding Achievement Award was presented to Savage Garden for "world sales of 8 million and counting."
+An Outstanding Achievement Award was presented to Savage Garden for "world sales of 8 million and counting".
 The ARIA Hall of Fame inducted: the Angels and the Masters Apprentices.

 Ceremony details

 The ceremony was hosted by comedian and TV presenter Paul McDermott with a capacity crowd of 1900 attending.
 Presenters (see below for full list) distributed 29 trophies.
 Best Group winners the Whitlams received their award from the group's namesake Gough Whitlam.
 The former prime minister announced "It's my family."
 Once on stage the members knelt at his feet.
 Upon accepting Savage Garden's award for Outstanding Achievement – selling more than eight million copies world-wide – band member Darren Hayes reflected, "My nephew told me not to come home without the Wiggles' autographs."